University Studies Course (USC)

 Typically offered in Fall and Spring

 The course is for Career Ambassadors only.
-This course will offer learning opportunities that will provide class members with the knowledge, skills and attitude necessary to become effective Career Ambassadors.
-The top seven career readiness competencies will be explained.
-Guest speakers, class discussions, group activities, reflections and out of class team building experiences will be utilized to facilitate learning.
+This course will offer learning opportunities that will provide students with the knowledge, skills and attitudes necessary to be effective Career Ambassadors.
+Understanding of the NACE (National Association of Colleges and Employers) eight career competencies is central to success in this course, as is engagement with guest speakers, class discussions, group activities, and reflections based on leadership experiences.
+Career Ambassadors present at outreach events across the university on behalf of the Career Development Center and develop strong public speaking, teamwork, and leadership skills.
 Restricted to students who are chosen to be Career Ambassadors after the interview process.
 (Department Approval Required).

 Typically offered in Fall and Spring